Special Pricing Ends

 Taraboste produced by Chateau Vartley is a 2015 vintage, made of 70% Cabernet Sauvignon and 30% Merlot.
 This wine has a pomegranate bouquet, baked with elegant additions of blackcurrant and oriental spices.
 The intense, yet the velvety taste of the tannins, reminds of dried plums and bitter cherries.
 Taraboste can be boldly kept in the collection as it has the potential for maturation and subsequent development in glass.
 With the passing of time, it becomes even more noble, justifying its "Pur Aristocratic" character.
 It pairs well with lamb, steak and ripened cheeses.

-2008 Mitchell McNicol Riesling has great cellaring potential.
+2008 Mitchell McNicol Riesling has extraordinary cellaring potential- getting them a spot on the Best 10 Wines to Try Out This Summer list.
 This wine has the line and length to age for a decade or more.
 The bouquet reveals toast and lemon curd, ginger and wet slate; the palate is generous and sweet-fruited with vibrancy and complexity all playing key roles; long and luscious finish.
 It matched wonderfully with shellfish and salmon.

 Château Minuty’s Rose et Or was recently awarded as “Rose Wine of the Year” at the Sommeliers Choice Awards.
 This vibrant, expressive rosé that combines zestful aromas with an intense freshness allowing the fruit to fully embody the wine.
 It has a pale color with translucent reflections.
 It is sharp on the nose with notes of citrus fruit and white flowers.
 It has a complex palate with exceptional freshness and finesse offering notes of pink grapefruit and white peach.
 Pair it with seafood, Asian food, sushi, strawberry and basil salad for delicious food and wine pairing.